Skip Breadcrumb Links

 If there is no will you may wish to obtain legal advice before making any plans.

 If you believe that your loved one wanted to donate their organs, you should contact the Trillium Gift of Life Network Provincial Resource Centre as soon as possible at 1-877-363-8546.
-It is a good idea for people who want to become organ donors to register online in advance.

 Death Registration and Certificate

 If someone you know passed away in Ontario, you can apply for a death certificate any time after the death is registered.
 A funeral director usually oversees this process.
 You may need a death certificate in order to make arrangements regarding the person's possessions, accounts or other matters.